excile2127/DarknessFalls/README.md

 #### Jumping

 The player can jump once off the ground and once when in the air.
-However, the jump in the air will cost the player some of their remaining torchlight.
-In the future, there will be a blast of fire below the player when they double jump, which can stun normal enemies or kill stunned enemies.

 ![Jumping](READMEGIFs/jumping.gif)